5 Ways to Update Your Graphics Driver on Windows 11

 - You will go back to the Drivers and Software page.
 Select Get started again.

 - Here you will now see all the drivers available for download.
-You can pick and choose which ones you want or select Download all, which is what this guide will select.
+You can choose which ones you want or select Download all, which is what this guide will select.

-- Give it a few minutes for downloading.
+- Give it a few minutes to download.